datopian/tech.datopian.com/datahub/developers/user-stories.md

 ***Automated versioning / automated tracking**: Explicit versioning relies on the publisher, and humans can forget or not care enough about others.
 So to help consumers my suggestion would be to always track schema changes of uploaded packages on the server, and allow users to review those changes on the website.
 (We might even want to implement auto-tagging or not allowing users to upload a package with the same version but a different schema without forcing)*

-As a {Consumer} I want to get a sense how outdated is the datapackage, that I have downloaded before, so that I can decide if I should update or not.
+As a {'{Consumer}'} I want to get a sense how outdated is the datapackage, that I have downloaded before, so that I can decide if I should update or not.

 * I want to preview a DataPackage changelog (list of all available versions/tags with brief info) online, sorted by creation time, so that I can get a sense how data or schema has changed since some time in the past.
 Important brief info:
 	* Time when published
 	* How many rows added/deleted for each resource data
 	* What fields(column names) changed, added or deleted for each resource.

-As a {Consumer} I want to view a Datapackage at a particular version online, so that I can present/discuss the particular data timeslice of interest with other people.
+As a {'{Consumer}'} I want to view a Datapackage at a particular version online, so that I can present/discuss the particular data timeslice of interest with other people.

-As a {Consumer} I want to download a Data package at a particular version so that I know it is compatible with my scripts and system
+As a {'{Consumer}'} I want to download a Data package at a particular version so that I know it is compatible with my scripts and system

 * Online: I want to pick the version I want from the list, and download it (as zip for ex.)
 * CLI: I want to specify tag or version when using the `install` command.